Codeventurer144/SQL-BI-Analysis/README.md

 ![](pizzaBoxes.png)

 ## Introduction
 In this project, I used Microsoft Excel, DrawSQL, MySQL Workbench, Power Query Editor, and Microsoft Power BI to normalize spreadsheet data, design a database, generate SQL `CREATE` statements, join and analyze tables, and visualize patterns and insights from the data.
+I also provided recommendations from the analysis at the end of this project.

 ## Data Sourcing and Description
 The data was sourced from Kaggle.com via [this page](https://www.kaggle.com/datasets/jaspearson/pizzeria-data-for-4-weeks), which contains seven CSV files about a pizzeria.
 The datasets are AI-generated, as stated by the publisher, and not based on real-world data.
 Initially, the CSV files were unsuitable for SQL querying due to poor normalization and inconsistent "id" values.
 Using Microsoft Excel functions, I normalized the data and removed unnecessary fields.
 The details of the resulting normalized Excel files are described in the scenario below.